camunda/camunda-docs/docs/product-manuals/clients/go-client/index.md

 Let's go over this code snippet line by line:

-1. First, we create the credentials provider for the OAuth protocol.
+1. Create the credentials provider for the OAuth protocol.
 This is needed to authenticate your client.
-2. Next, we create the client by passing in the address of the cluster we want to connect to and the credentials provider from the step above.
+2. Create the client by passing in the address of the cluster we want to connect to and the credentials provider from the step above.
-3. Finally, we send a test request to verify the connection was established.
+3. Send a test request to verify the connection was established.

 The values for these settings can be taken from the connection information on the **Client Credentials** page.
 Note that `clientSecret` is only visible when you create the client credentials.

-Another—more compact—option is to pass in the connection settings via environment variables:
+Another (more compact) option is to pass in the connection settings via environment variables:

 ```bash
 export ZEEBE_ADDRESS='[Zeebe API]'